-Inbound marketing drives customers to your business’ products and services through a coordinated strategy of design, content, social media, and SEO tactics.
-Most manufacturing and industrial companies may think that inbound marketing is something that would be more suited toward consumer goods and B2C rather than the industry space.
-But with the digital transformation of sales and marketing, successful B2B companies are now seeing marketing as a direct influence on revenue generation and more manufacturers are aligning their efforts with today's digital world.
+Digital industrial marketing drives customers to your business’ products and services through coordinated design, content, social media, and SEO tactics.
+Many manufacturing and industrial companies may think that digital marketing would be more suited toward consumer goods and B2C than the industry space, but that's not the case.
+With the digital transformation of sales and marketing, successful B2B companies are now seeing marketing as a direct influence on revenue generation and more manufacturers are aligning their efforts with today's digital world.

-In fact, most industrial manufacturers are practically already set up for an inbound marketing program — they just don’t know it yet.
+In fact, most industrial manufacturers are practically already set up for a marketing campaign — they just don’t know it yet.

-Think about all the spec sheets, research, data, and product catalogs you have just lying around on a desk or in a drawer somewhere.
-These materials can be converted into valuable marketing tools to help drive your business forward — these materials just need to be set up the right way.
+Think about all the spec sheets, research, data, and product catalogs you have just lying around on a desk or in a drawer.
+These materials can be converted into valuable marketing content to help drive your business forward — these materials just need to be set up the right way.

-We’re here to lay out some steps to turn the resources you already have into powerful tools for lead generation.
+We’re here to lay out some steps to turn the resources you already have into powerful online lead generation tools.

 What Is Industrial Marketing?